mratsim/Arraymancer/README.md

 | Squeezing singleton dimension                     | [x]                         | [x]                        | []                         |
 | Slicing + squeezing                               | [x]                         | []                         | []                         |

-Advanced features built upon this are:
-  - Neural networks: Dense and Convolutional neural networks are supported on CPU.
-Primitives are available on Cuda.
-  - Linear algebra: Least squares solver and eigenvalue decomposition for symmetric matrices.
-  - Machine Learning: Accuracy score, common loss function (MAE, MSE, ...), Principal Component Analysis (PCA).
-  - Statistics: Covariance matrix.
-  - IO & Datasets: CSV reading and writing, and reading MNIST files.
-  - A tensor plotting tool using Python matplotlib.

-Detailed API is available at Arraymancer [documentation](https://mratsim.github.io/Arraymancer/).

 ### Speed

 Arraymancer is fast, how it achieves its speed under the hood is detailed [here](https://mratsim.github.io/Arraymancer/uth.speed.html).
+Slowness is a bug.

 #### Micro benchmark: Int64 matrix multiplication